 Length of service is individualized according to the needs of the youth.
 When TFC treatment is complete, the youth will be discharged from TFC treatment.
 Staffing Licensed Program Clinical Director (psychiatrist, psychologist or LIMHP) Licensed and/or provisionally licensed clinician Child placing agency staff TFC parents Hours of Operation 24/7 with the availability of clinical assistance.
 Desired Individual The youth has met the treatment plan goals and objectives.
 Outcome The condition that brought the child to this treatment level is stabilized, and the child is able to successfully maintain at home and in the community in the absence of the supportive services and interventions provided in the TFC home.
 The youth has support systems secured to help maintain safety and stability at home and in the community.
 Admission All of the following guidelines are required to be met: guidelines The youth has a current edition DSM diagnoses for a disorder that is causing functional impairment requiring TFC level of intervention. • The youth has been unsuccessful in a lower intensity of services and/or is clinically identified as requiring TFC care treatment to prevent regression and improve symptoms and functioning.
 The youth has a history of psychiatric residential or inpatient treatment or is at risk of requiring a higher level of care in the absence of this program.
 And one or more of the following: The youth is experiencing or is at risk for self-harming, aggressive, or destructive behaviors The youth has a significant history of trauma Excluding factors include the following: truancy and law violations in the absence of other symptoms.
-Continued stay The youth is making progress toward the goals but has not made sufficient progress to consider discharge; and/or guidelines There is sufficient clinical information to show that TFC level of care continues to be the least restrictive level of care that can meet the individual needs of the youth.
-Discharge Criteria The youth no longer meets admission criteria or meets criteria for a more or less intense level of service; , and the second And one of the following: Youth has not benefited from the TFC program and there is not a reasonable expectation of further progress at this level of care.
+Continued stay guidelines The youth is making progress toward the goals but has not made sufficient progress to consider discharge; and/or There is sufficient clinical information to show that TFC level of care continues to be the least restrictive level of care that can meet the individual needs of the youth.
+Discharge Criteria The youth no longer meets admission criteria or meets criteria for a more or less intense level of service; And the second the fall of the second And one of the following: Youth has not benefited from the TEC program and there is not a reasonable expectation of further programs at this level.
+Youth has not benefited from the TFC program and there is not a reasonable expectation of further progress at this level of care.
 The youth has met the goals of TFC and can be safely discharged from treatment.